lovelikeaiko/ViewPager2Widget/README.md

         }
         //merged by HP ended
 ```
-You can just search key words "HP" to find where these modifications.
+You can just search key words "HP" to find where are these modifications.